 Elevators and Escalators

 If a building owner doesn’t comply with proper use guidelines for escalators and elevators or doesn’t maintain them, they could malfunction and injure people.
 Business owners and insurance companies often try to blame the user, stating the user was engaging in horseplay or was drunk.
+However, poor maintenance injures more people than companies will admit.
+Even if a building owner tries to blame you for your injuries, contact an inadequate maintenance lawyer regarding your claim.

 Inadequate Maintenance Cause Injuries